-If you are an international visitor in South Africa, please familiarise yourself with these regulations and find the contact details for a provincial visitor safety programme and the coronavirus hotline here.
+If you are an international visitor in South Africa, please familiarise yourself with these regulations, register yourself on the Central Traveller Registry and contact your embassy to coordinate your repatriation.

 All tourists from high-risk countries such as Italy, Iran, South Korea, Spain, Germany, France, the United States, the United Kingdom and China have already had their visas revoked last week when the State of Disaster was declared by the President.
 Foreign nationals arriving on flights from these high-risk countries will be turned back.